johanbeauce/TimeExtension/README.md

     }
 }
 ```
-It's interesting how you can test the `isInTheFuture` method.
+It's interesting to see how developer test a method depending on actual time in their tests.

 # Proposed solution
 A solution is available in this repository.

-LocalDateTest and OffsetDateTimeTest are the test classes that you can use to test the SampleClass using a custom extension with JUnit 5.
+LocalDateTest and OffsetDateTimeTest are the test classes that you can use to test the SampleClass using a custom extension of JUnit 5.